datascience-course/2018-datascience-lectures/02-basic-python/README.md

 Hello World!
 ```

+**Note:** If you copy this code, don't include the leading `>>>`.
+We only show these here because it allows us to distinguish input from output.

 "Hello World!" is by tradition the very first program that you should write in a new programming language!
 And see, when we instructed python to print the text "Hello World!", it did just that.

-So, let's briefly take that statement apart: it contains a call to the "print" function and passes a parameter to that print function, the string "Hello World!".
+So, let's briefly take that statement apart: it contains a call to the `print()` function and passes a parameter to that print function, the string `Hello World!`.
+The string is enclosed in quotation marks `"`.
 Given that information, python knows you want to print the string, and it does exactly that.

 Print is a built-in function of python, there are several built-in functions, which you can check out [here](https://docs.python.org/3/library/functions.html).